christianhermann/detectIVe/README.md

 How to setup the detecIVe?
 1. Make sure Microsoft R Open 4.02 is installed and selected as active R version.
 (Tools/Global Options/ R Version)
 2. Download the files in the repository
-3. Open the global.r file
-4. In the Packages tab, check if the file version of the checkpoint package is "1.0.2" or higher if not install the latest checkpoint packages using the install function
-5. Highlight the code (strg+a / control+a) and press (strg+enter / control+enter) to run the code once.
-6. If asked if you want to restart RStudio press "No".
+3. Open the prepareDetectIVe.r file and run it to install checkpoint, vctr and shiny, create a checkpoint and then install all other needed packages.
+If asked if you want to restart RStudio press "No".
-7. Once all packages are installed start the application by clicking on the "Run App" Button on the top right.
+4  Once all packages are installed start the application by clicking on the "Run App" Button on the top right.
-8. Click on Settings then Packages and then on install Packages.
-If asked if you want to restart R Studio press no.
+5. Click on Settings then Packages and then checl the installed Packages.
+If one is If asked if you want to restart R Studio press no.